CESNET/ExaFS-deploy/README.md

 5. **Configure database**
    * The directory `roles/exafs/files/database/` contains the files `01_app_tables_data.sql` and `02_rule_tables_empty.sql`, which create the basic database structure used in CESNET
    * The content can be replaced by a database dump (e.g., when restoring from a backup)
-   * If the database doesn't have the ExaFS 1.0.x structure, migration is necessary
+   * If the database doesn't have the ExaFS 1.1.x structure, migration is necessary (see 7. bellow)

 6. **Run deployment**
    * Run `ansible-playbook site.yaml`